The View

 P.S.
 Since I started writing this post, we have obtained beds.
 Just didn’t want anyone to worry unnecessarily.

-5 Comments on "The View"
+5 thoughts on “The View

-“For I know well the plans I have in mind for you, says the Lord, plans for your welfare, not for woe! plans to give you a future full of hope.
+1. “For I know well the plans I have in mind for you, says the Lord, plans for your welfare, not for woe! plans to give you a future full of hope.
 When you call me, when you go to pray to me, I will listen to you.”
 Jeremiah

 While praying the Office this morning, this leaped out to be sent to you.